QuillPusher/QP_Drafts/garima/roofit.md

 Helper functions from the above example:

-- `makeValidVarName()` helps get a valid name from the name of the respective Roofit class.
+- `makeValidVarName()` helps get a valid name from the name of the respective RooFit class.
 It then helps save it to the variable that represents the result of this class (the squashed code/ C++ function that will be created).

 - `addToGlobalScope()` helps declare and initialize the results variable, so